Developmental psychology: Infant cognition: the Piagetian era

-Piaget suggested that an infant's perception and understanding of the world depended on their motor development, which was required for the infant to link visual, tactile and motor representations of objects.
+Piaget suggested that an infant's perception and understanding of the world depended on their motor development, which was required for the infant to link visual, tactile, and motor representations of objects.
 The concept of object permanence refers to the knowledge that an object exists even when it is not directly perceived or visible; in other words, something is still there even if it is not visible.
 This is a crucial developmental milestone for infants, who learn that something is not necessarily lost forever just because it is hidden.
-When a child displays object permanence, they will look for a toy that is hidden, showing that they are aware that the item is still there even when it is covered by a blanket.
-Most babies start to exhibit symptoms of object permanence around the age of eight months.
+When a child displays object permanence, they will look for a hidden toy, showing that they are aware the item is still there even when covered by a blanket.
+Most babies begin to exhibit signs of object permanence around 8 months of age.
 According to this theory, infants develop object permanence through touching and handling objects.

 Piaget's sensorimotor stage comprised six sub-stages (see sensorimotor stages for more detail).
 In the early stages, development arises out of movements caused by primitive reflexes.
 Discovery of new behaviors results from classical and operant conditioning, and the formation of habits.
-From eight months the infant is able to uncover a hidden object but will persevere when the object is moved.
+From eight months the infant can uncover a hidden object but will persevere when the object is moved.

-Piaget concluded that infants lacked object permanence before 18 months when infants' before this age failed to look for an object where it had last been seen.
+Piaget concluded that infants lacked object permanence before 18 months, as they failed to look for an object where it had last been seen.
 Instead, infants continued to look for an object where it was first seen, committing the "A-not-B error".
-Some researchers have suggested that before the age of 8–9 months, infants' inability to understand object permanence extends to people, which explains why infants at this age do not cry when their mothers are gone ("Out of sight, out of mind").
+Some researchers have suggested that before the age of 8–9 months, infants' inability to understand object permanence extends to people as well, which explains why infants at this age do not cry when their mothers are out of sight ("Out of sight, out of mind").